pochangl/data-router/README.md

 # RxJS date router

-data router based on RxJs
+data router based on RxJs <br>
-This project is still in its early phase.
+This project is still in its early stage. <br>
-What I am attempting to do here is to provide a few way to forward data like router does
+What I am attempting to do here is to provide a few way to forward data like router does.
 <!--
 ## Getting Started